 Fiscal Year.
 The fiscal year of Graco Inc. and Subsidiaries (the "Company") is 52 or 53 weeks, ending on the last Friday in December.
-The years ended December 28, 2018 and December 29, 2017 were 52-week years.
-The year ended December 30, 2016 was a 53-week year.
+The years ended December 27, 2019, December 28, 2018 and December 29, 2017 were 52-week years.

 Basis of Statement Presentation.
 The consolidated financial statements include the accounts of the parent company and its subsidiaries after elimination of intercompany balances and transactions.
-As of December 28, 2018, all subsidiaries are 100 percent controlled by the Company.
+As of December 27, 2019, all subsidiaries are 100 percent controlled by the Company.
 Certain prior year disclosures have been revised to conform with current year reporting.